Renegade Gym isn't like most other gyms or fitness centers. There are no mirrors, no juice bar, and at times the music is so loud your teeth rattle.

 That would make perfect sense.
 But it really depends on the specific goals, the individual and the exercise.
 A deadlift is a lot different than an incline curl.
 A guy who weighs 250 and has trained for ten years is a lot different than a guy who weighs 150 and has trained for 10 weeks.
 So you can't adhere to this rule blindly because often times it makes no sense at all.

-TM: Lastly, regarding the slaying of sacred cows of training, you question the merits of training the external rotators, right?
+T-Nation: Lastly, regarding the slaying of sacred cows of training, you question the merits of training the external rotators, right?

-JF: Right, gotta train the rotator cuff every upper body workout; I mustn't have gotten the memo.
+Jason: Right, gotta train the rotator cuff every upper body workout; I mustn't have gotten the memo.
 I didn't realize this was such a big thing in the training world.

 My buddy, rehab specialist Keith Scott doesn't train the external rotators, nor does Chad Waterbury or Alwyn Cosgrove, and I'm pretty sure Yates and Ronnie Coleman didn't either.
 When you're injured or if you're a pitcher, there's definitely some value in training the rotator cuff muscles in isolation, but otherwise you should be training them with overhead presses, unstable pushups, hand walking and exercises like that.
 Why add yet another exercise to your routine that you don't even need?

-TM: Let's switch to diet: you don't buy into the notion that a bodybuilder or strength training athlete requires a lot of extra protein?
+T-Nation: Let's switch to diet: you don't buy into the notion that a bodybuilder or strength training athlete requires a lot of extra protein?

-JF: I've tried it a million times over, both on myself and my clients, and I have never seen any benefit to consuming more than a gram of protein per pound of bodyweight a day.
+Jason: I've tried it a million times over, both on myself and my clients, and I have never seen any benefit to consuming more than a gram of protein per pound of bodyweight a day.

 Recently, a lot of people have been writing about the study that showed little to no benefit in consuming more than 20 grams of protein at one feeding.
 Following these guidelines would put most people at around a high of 180 grams or so per day, assuming they had thirty grams in six meals.
 This is about what I have been recommending to my clients for quite a while now.
 The highest I would ever go would be one gram per pound in some kind of extreme low carb phase.

-TM: But in the bodybuilder's list of priorities, a high protein diet ranks somewhere between squats and proper peri-workout nutrition.
+T-Nation: But in the bodybuilder's list of priorities, a high protein diet ranks somewhere between squats and proper peri-workout nutrition.
 So if not protein, what should a hard-gaining lifter focus on?

-JF: It's always going to come down to total calories, and for skinny guys carbs are more important than protein.
+Jason: It's always going to come down to total calories, and for skinny guys carbs are more important than protein.
 The majority of my athletes live on carbs and they always grow.
 Now I know someone will argue that that's due to the fact that most of them are 16-22 years of age and their Testosterone levels are naturally high.
 Fine, point taken.
 But then I would argue that if that's the case and you're older than that, what you really need is more Testosterone, not more protein.

-TM: Many of our coaches suggest that proper peri-workout nutrition can make up for an otherwise less-than-perfect diet.
+T-Nation: Many of our coaches suggest that proper peri-workout nutrition can make up for an otherwise less-than-perfect diet.

-JF: I've read that and I have to admit, at first I thought it was bullshit.
+Jason: I've read that and I have to admit, at first I thought it was bullshit.
 People who know me know that I don't use a lot of supplements and I don't buy into a lot of hype.

 But some guys that I trust in the industry like Dave Tate, Jason Pegg and Chad over at Elite Fitness Training Systems have been telling me some incredible things about Surge Workout Fuel and Anaconda.
 Again, I trust those guys, and it definitely sounds like Biotest is onto something there.
 I'm amped to give that stuff a shot.

-TM: Let's switch gears: as a trainer, tell me the dumbest thing you used to believe.
+T-Nation: Let's switch gears: as a trainer, tell me the dumbest thing you used to believe.

-JF: Where do I begin?
+Jason: Where do I begin?
 It would be hard to pick just one.

 Tempo training would definitely be up there.
 What a waste of time that is.
 Great for boring guys to tears and for getting weak.
 But not so good for anything else.
 I apologize to all the guys I ever subjected to that scam.
 Muscles are made for speed.
 Don't fight it.

-TM: Everyone seems to be hating on counting tempo these days.
+T-Nation: Everyone seems to be hating on counting tempo these days.
 What's the matter, you all fail to make the high school band?
 Moving on, what can I do tomorrow that will kick start my gains?

-JF: Stop thinking about the gazillion different training concepts that there are to consider, like the best split, the perfect angle to perform an incline press at, and whether you'd be better off doing supersets instead of drop sets.
+Jason: Stop thinking about the gazillion different training concepts that there are to consider, like the best split, the perfect angle to perform an incline press at, and whether you'd be better off doing supersets instead of drop sets.

 Instead, just go the gym and focus only on setting PR's.
 Not just on squats or bench presses, but hammer curls and every other exercise you do.
 Get stronger at every workout no matter what it takes.
 If that means reducing your volume and your training frequency, then do it.